adolfoeliazat/iota-miner/README.md

     - Inject single characters at all positions to find a missing one

     - You can set injection markers (* / **) to guide the tool at a certain section of your seed

-## Prerequisite
-- Python3
-- PyOpenSSL
-- Pyota + dependencies

-## Important
-This tool ships with a copy of the Pyota libary (v1.2.0b1), because:
-- It is the latest version and newer than the one available via PIP (at the time of writing)
-- It is the last version still supporting CURL, which is going to be replaced with KERL due to an UPDATE in the IOTA protocol

-## Installation
-1) Install Python3
-2) Install required Python 3 modules
-    > pip3 install pyota

-    > pip3 install pyopenssl

 ## Execution
 1) Edit configuration section in "run.py"